-EXE, Executable file (.exe)
+EXE, Windows Executable File (.exe)

-The EXE Misc file format
+The EXE Executables file format

 EXE (executable file) is the common denotation of a computer program on DOS, OpenVMS, Windows, etc. Resources, bitmap graphics, icons, and other components for running a program are contained in EXE files.
 When compressed, it is often possible to use the compressed version in the same way as the uncompressed version using executable compressors (ie: runtime packers, software packers, etc).
 Compressed EXE files are self-extracting archives using CUP386 and UNP.
 Most computer users know to look for the EXE file to run certain programs if a shortcut to run the program hasn't been created in the installation process.